Why Most Budget LMS Platforms Still Cost Too Much for Small Companies

 OpenSkills AI was built for the company that can't afford to waste money on learning that doesn't stick.
 Flat pricing — $9.99 per month for up to 15 people, $29.99 for up to 25 — means the budget conversation is over before it starts.

 AI-powered skill assessments figure out where each person is.
 Role-specific learning paths across six industries (tech, retail, finance, healthcare, manufacturing, e-commerce) make sure what they learn maps to what they do.
 An AI coach that adapts to each learner replaces the one-size-fits-all course library with something that actually responds to questions.
+And 30 interactive scenario cards train real operational judgment, not just knowledge recall.

 The goal isn't to be the cheapest LMS.
 It's to be the one where every dollar spent produces a measurable skill gain.